muritane/coordination-architecture/architecture.md

 ## Agents and Commitments

-An **agent** is any entity capable of making decisions that affect future system states:
+An **agent** is any entity capable of making decisions that affect future system states, including:

-* individuals,
+- individuals,
-* teams,
+- teams,
-* organizations,
+- organizations,
-* automated systems with fixed interfaces.
+- automated systems with fixed interfaces.

 A **commitment** is a decision whose reversal requires:

-* redesign,
+- redesign,
-* migration,
+- migration,
-* coordination across boundaries,
+- coordination across boundaries,
-* loss of accumulated state,
+- loss of accumulated state,
-* or exceptional intervention.
+- or exceptional intervention.

-Commitments are *relative*, not absolute.
+Commitments are **relative**, not absolute.

-They become effectively irreversible when reversal exceeds the agent’s normal operating budget.
+A commitment becomes effectively irreversible when reversal exceeds the agent’s normal operating budget.

 ---

-## Option Space (Operational, Informal)
+## Option Space (Operational)

 An agent’s **option space** is the set of actions or adaptations that remain feasible **without extraordinary cost**.

 Key properties:

-* option space is time-dependent,
+- option space is time-dependent,
-* it shrinks unevenly,
+- it shrinks unevenly,
-* it is consumed silently,
+- it is often consumed silently,
-* it is expensive to recreate.
+- it is expensive to recreate once lost.

-Most systems lose options gradually through locally reasonable decisions whose global effects are not immediately legible.
+Most systems lose options through locally reasonable decisions whose global effects are not immediately visible.

 ---

 ## Accumulated Constraint Exposure

-**Accumulated constraint exposure** refers to experience gained by repeatedly encountering:
+**Accumulated constraint exposure** arises from repeated contact with:

-* irreversible decisions,
+- irreversible decisions,
-* delayed consequences,
+- delayed consequences,
-* coordination bottlenecks,
+- coordination bottlenecks,
-* failed or aborted redesigns.
+- failed or aborted redesigns.

 This exposure cannot be replaced by abstraction alone.

-It manifests as:
+It typically manifests as:

-* early detection of lock-in,
+- early detection of lock-in,
-* sensitivity to downstream cost,
+- sensitivity to downstream cost,
-* restraint in premature commitment,
+- reluctance to collapse distinctions prematurely,
-* preference for reversible seams.
+- preference for reversible seams and bounded commitments.

 This is the primary source of architectural clarity.

 ---

-## Why Hierarchy Appears (Observed, Not Derived)
+## Why Hierarchy Appears (Observed)

-In practice, decisions are not made all at once.
+In practice, decisions are not evaluated simultaneously.

 Instead:

-* some decisions constrain others,
+- some decisions constrain others,
-* some distinctions are collapsed early,
+- some distinctions are collapsed early,
-* lower-level choices operate within higher-level bounds.
+- lower-level choices operate within higher-level bounds.

 This staged structure is not ideological.
-It emerges because **agents cannot evaluate all possibilities simultaneously under constraint**.
+It emerges because **agents cannot evaluate all possibilities at once under bounded resources**.

 Hierarchy is therefore an observed coping mechanism, not a design ideal.